VikkyRia/chuks-kitchen-api/README.md

 ---

 ## Author
+Victoria Alayemie

-Built as part of the **Trueminds Innovations Backend Developer Internship**
+Built this as part of the **Trueminds Innovations Backend Developer Internship**